Family Law Involving Financial Disputes

-When discussing a financial settlement following the breakdown of a relationship, either through mediation or negotiation (between parties or lawyers), an application should be made to the Court for a financial order to make any agreements legally binding.
-Comptons’ Family Law team will lead you through your financial settlement and assist you to protect your wealth and reach a fair settlement that is right for your family.
+We understand that negotiating a financial settlement can be one of the most challenging aspects of the breakdown of a relationship.
+With over 30 years’ experience, our expert family lawyers can help you.
+We can lead you through your financial settlement and assist you to protect your wealth and reach a fair settlement that is right for your family.
 We will help to consider any pre/post nuptial agreement, pension provisions, financial investments/business interests and the tax implications.

 What is a financial settlement?

 A financial settlement is created to divide matrimonial assets so that each person can move on independently.
 It is important to consider each party’s age, income, housing needs, earning capacity, lifestyle, contributions towards the family and those of the children.
 The Court will consider the needs and what would be ‘fair’ taking into account the particular circumstances of the couple.

 Financial claims and settlements for cohabiting couples separating